NEU-mathe/AMCaltor/README.md

 The project is powered by C# and E language.
 Files with a suffix .e are written with E language, which is a commercial software.

+**Warning: Since the update on Dec 23, 2016, the question resources are stored under encryption.
+The program doesn't work entirely well any more. **
+Further maintenance is needed, however, not planned.
+You can change the download source to an address holding previous resources, or contribute a decrypt module.

 ## Usage

 Download binary executive file from the [Release Page](https://github.com/NEU-mathe/AMCaltor/releases).